diogoveirospro/lei-24-s2-1dg-g072/docs/sprintA/us005/01.requirements-engineering/Readme.md

 **Input Data:**

 * Typed data:
-    * a designation
-    * a detailed task description
-    * an estimated duration
-    * a deadline
+    * a maximum team size

 * Selected data:
-    * a task category
+    * a task to be assigned
-    * task requirements
+    * the necessary skills

 **Output Data:**